 (Ma: The Japanese Aesthetic of Negative Space and Time - dans le gris)

-Traditional Japanese houses also embrace "Ma" through the use of open spaces, sliding doors, and minimalistic interiors.
-These design choices blur the boundaries between indoor and outdoor spaces, seamlessly integrating nature into the living experience.
+Traditional Japanese houses beautifully embody "Ma" through their open spaces, sliding doors, and minimalistic interiors.
+These design choices blur the boundaries between indoor and outdoor spaces, integrating nature into daily life.
+For example, Shoji sliding doors and open floor plans allow natural light and air to flow freely, creating a seamless connection with the surrounding environment.

-In Japanese architecture, "Ma" extends beyond physical space; it influences the design of entrances and thresholds.
-Many traditional Japanese homes and temples intentionally feature modest and understated entrances, creating a transitional space known as a "genkan."
-Here, people remove their shoes before entering the main living area, representing a physical manifestation of "Ma" and offering a moment of pause and reflection.
+"Ma" also extends to the design of entrances and thresholds in traditional Japanese homes and temples.
+Many feature a modest and understated entrance, often called a "genkan."
+This transitional space, where people remove their shoes before entering, serves as a physical manifestation of "Ma."
+It provides a moment of pause and reflection, emphasizing the importance of mindfulness before entering the main living area.

 (Ma: The Japanese Aesthetic of Negative Space and Time - dans le gris)